Department of Justice is now the Department of Communities and Justice. Find out more >

 Another aim of the pre-trial review is to make sure that you are prepared for the hearing.
 The registrar will make case management orders.

 If you want to rely on video footage, you should ask the Court if they have the equipment to play the footage and in what form you should file the footage, for example a flash drive.

 If you want to issue a subpoena you should ask the registrar for leave (permission) at the pre-trial review.
 For more information, see

 You may have to write the above information on a pre-trial review sheet and give it to the registrar.
-Blank pre-trial review sheets will be on the bar table.
 Usually the registrar will fill in the pre-trial review sheet if you do not have a lawyer.

 Instructions: Instructions for filling out a pre-trial review sheet.Sample: Sample pre-trial review sheet – debtSample: Sample pre-trial review sheet – car accidents

 You should write down on a separate piece of paper the information written on the pre-trial review sheet and keep it for your own records.
 It is very important that you follow the orders made by the registrar.